gferhpc/supercomputing.tue.nl/pages/documentation/software/recipes/abaqus.md

 [Abaqus by 3DS](https://www.3ds.com/products-services/simulia/products/abaqus/){:target="_blank"}
 is licensed software and only usable if the user is a member of the correct group.

+## Abaqus CAE GUI (interactive)

+Use your browser to connect to https://hpc.tue.nl

 ## Test Abaqus

 Load the module(s)